-For other operations based on quick tenders and bilateral procedures (fine-tuning reverse transactions and the collection of fixed-term deposits), each national central bank selects a set of counterparties from among the institutions established in its Member State which fulfil the general counterparty eligibility criteria.
+For other operations based on quick tenders and bilateral procedures (fine-tuning reverse transactions and the collection of fixed-term deposits), each NCB selects a set of counterparties from among the institutions established in its Member State which fulfil the general counterparty eligibility criteria.
 In this respect, activity in the money market is the prime selection criterion.
 Other criteria which might be taken into account are, for example, the efficiency of the trading desk and the bidding potential.

-In quick tenders and bilateral operations, the national central banks deal with the counterparties which are included in their respective set of fine-tuning counterparties.
+In quick tenders and bilateral operations, the NCBs deal with the counterparties which are included in their respective set of fine-tuning counterparties.
 Quick tenders and bilateral operations may also be executed with a broader range of counterparties.